smitthakkar96/dwpd_notes/readme.md

 <tr><td>hspace</td><td>This specifies horizontal space around the marquee.
 This can be a value like 10 or 20% etc.</td></tr>
 <tr><td>vspace</td><td>This specifies vertical space around the marquee.
 This can be a value like 10 or 20% etc.</td></tr>
 </tbody></table>

+## why php is loosely typed langauge
+Php is loosely-typed language because in php you can use a variable without declaring it.
+If a variable is used to store integer then you can still access that integer as string and reverse is possible too.
+Php manages that automatically.

+This kind of things are not possible in strictly type languages like c#.
+For example, in c# you can’t use variable without declaring it and can’t use string variable to integer without casting it.

+An important thing to note is that, being loosely-typed language it leads developer to write bad code.
+Which can cause some issues (I had one data type issue ).
+Though it is vary useful for writing highly dynamic applications.